tgrapperon/swift-composable-environment/README.md

 ````swift
 Root().with(\.mainQueue, .failing).child.mainQueue == .failing
 ````
 We only have to declare `ChildEnvironment` as a property of `RootEnvironment`.
-Like with SwiftUI's `View`, if one modify a dependency with `with(keypath, value)`, only the environment's instance and its derived environments will receive the new dependency.
+Like with SwiftUI's `View`, if one modifies a dependency with `with(keypath, value)`, only the environment's instance and its derived environments will receive the new dependency.
 Its eventual parent and siblings will be unaffected.